intel/libvpl/doc/spec/source/programming_guide/VPL_prg_transcoding.rst

 has finished.
 In addition, for encoders, the application must consider extended and payload buffers as "in use" while the input surface is locked.

-oneVPL checks dependencies by comparing the input and output parameters of each oneVPL function in the pipeline.
-Do not modify the contents of input and output parameters before the previous asynchronous operation finishes.
+|vpl_short_name| checks dependencies by comparing the input and output parameters of each
+|vpl_short_name| function in the pipeline.
+Do not modify the contents of input and output
+parameters before the previous asynchronous operation finishes.
 Doing so will break the dependency check and can result in undefined behavior.
 An exception occurs when the input and output parameters are structures, in which case